Navyavarri10/Whatsapp-Chat-Analyzer/README.md

 # 📊 WhatsApp Chat Analyzer

 **WhatsApp Chat Analyzer** is a Streamlit-based interactive web app that provides powerful insights into WhatsApp group or personal chat exports.
 Upload your chat `.txt` file and explore message patterns, media sharing, emoji usage, and most frequently used words — all visualized beautifully using charts and word clouds.
+⚠️ Note: This project currently supports WhatsApp chat exports from iPhones only.

 ---